Analysis | Once again, Trump’s rhetoric overlaps with arguments used to rationalize violence

 Theoretically, those guidelines suggested slow reopenings beginning in May.
 But Trump insisted that some states could reopen sooner and began actively calling out states run by Democrats for not immediately scaling back their restrictions.

-The state of Michigan was already an epicenter of opposition to pandemic-related lockdowns.
-When a caravan of protesters traveled to the state’s capital on April 15 to protest Gov. Gretchen Whitmer’s (D) orders, Trump obviously understood the overlap between their politics and his own — despite their protesting a policy that he ostensibly advocated.
+The state of Michigan was already an epicenter of opposition to pandemic-related restrictions.
+When a caravan of protesters traveled to the state’s capital on April 15 to protest orders by Gov. Gretchen Whitmer (D), Trump obviously understood the overlap between their politics and his own — despite their protesting a policy that he ostensibly advocated.

 In short order, he endorsed the challenge to Whitmer explicitly.